mlberkeley/nmep/docs/homeworks/hw4.md

 We've implemented the LM training script for you!
 Just add the same line that you added in the NMT task in the `TODO` line in `scripts/train_lm.py`.

+## Tracking experiments

+We've added simple `wandb` logging to your training scripts.
+Make sure to fill in your entity names in both scripts to track your experiments!

 ## Start training!